YnotDream/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach does not change the array, while map modifies the array and gives back a new one

 2. What is the difference between a function and a method?

+A function can be used independently while a method is attached to a specific object or class

 3. What is closure?

+The ability for a function to grab variables outside its own scope and keep "a little backpack" of the variables it used at the time when it was called

 4. Describe the four rules of the 'this' keyword.

+'this' will refer to the window or global console if in the global scope 'this' will refer to the object before if called with a dot 'this' will refer to the future object created when used in a constructor 'this' can refer to an explicit context when used with call, apply, join

 5. Why do we need super() in an extended class?

+To link the parent class attributes with the child class attributes

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [X] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.